eduarf/todo-using-hive/README.md

 # github_todo

 This Project was built using hive localstorage and provider not used only setState.
-This project is for beginner and mid level person
+This project is for beginner and mid level developers

 ## Getting Started